neo4j-contrib/spatial/README.md

 ## Neo4j 4.x Support

-Since this library was originally written in 2010 when Neo4j was still releasing early 1.x versions, it made use of internal Java API's that were deprecated over the years, some as early as Neo4j 2.x.
+This library was originally written in 2010 when Neo4j was still releasing early 1.x versions.
+This means it made use of internal Java API's that were deprecated over the years, some as early as Neo4j 2.x.
-When Neo4j 4.0 was released, it entirely removed a number of deprecated API's, and completely changed the Transaction API.
+When Neo4j 4.0 was released, many deprecated API's were entirely removed.
+And the transaction API was changed in a fundamental way.
-This meant that the spatial library needed a major refactoring to work with Neo4j 4.x:
+This has meant that the spatial library needed a major refactoring to work with Neo4j 4.x:

-* The library previously depended on outer and inner transactions, so code that was called within a transaction (like procedures) could be common with code that was not (Java API).
+* The library previously depended on nested transactions.
+This allowed code that was called within a transaction (like procedures) to be the same as code that was not (Java API).
-  The removal of this support required that all internal API's needed to include parameters for the current transaction, and only the specific surface designed for embedded use not.
+  The removal of this support required that all internal API's needed to include parameters for the current transaction, and only the specific surface designed for embedded use not have that.
 * The library made use of Lucene based explicit indexes in many places.
-  The removal of support for explicit indexes required new solutions in sevaral places:
+  The removal of support for explicit indexes required completely new solutions in sevaral places:
-  * The `OSMImporter` used instead normal Neo4j schema indexes (introduced in 2.0), but these can only be created in separate index transactions.
-Due to the new transaction model this required stopping the import transaction, starting an index transaction, and then restarting the import transaction.
+  * The `OSMImporter` will instead now use normal Neo4j schema indexes (introduced in 2.0).
+    However, these can only be created in separate index transactions.
+    Due to the new transaction model this requires stopping the import transaction, starting an index transaction, and then restarting the import transaction.
     All of this is incompatible with procedures, which already have an incoming, non-stoppable transaction.
-The solution was to run the actual import in another thread, retaining the original batch-processing capabilities, but requiring modifying the security model of the procedure context.
+    The solution to this second problem was to run the actual import in another thread.
+    This has the additional benefit of retaining the original batch-processing capabilities.
+    The negative consequence of this it that it requires modifying the security model of the procedure context.
-  * The `ExplicitIndexBackedPointIndex` needed to be modified to instead use a schema index.
+  * The `ExplicitIndexBackedPointIndex` has been modified to instead use a schema index.
-    This required similar tricks as employed in the `OSMImporter`.
+    This required similar tricks to those employed in the `OSMImporter` described above.
-* Neo4j 4.0 runs only in Java 11, and GeoTools only supported up to Java 1.8 until recently.
+* Neo4j 4.0 runs only in Java 11, and until recently GeoTools did not support newer Java versions.
-  This required an upgrade to the GeoTools and JTS libraries to version 24.2.
+  It was therefor necessary to upgrade the GeoTools libraries to version 24.2.
   This in turn required a re-write of the Neo4jDataStore interface since the older API had long been deprecated, and was entirely unavailable in newer versions.